 Another picture of a female worker in a skilled occupation, this time as a turner in an engineering works.
 Again it’s unlikely the place depicted is still working and I would have thought it is very unlikely, also, that a young woman would be following such a profession in today’s capitalist Albania.

 This is the exhibition of Socialist Realist Art as it is as of September 2019.
-There may have been other pictures that are in the collection that have been on display before but – for whatever reason – have not been considered for this particular phase.
-If so they will be added at a later date.
+There are a few pictures which have been in previous displays but – for whatever reason – were not considered for this particular phase.
+A few of those follow:

 I also have the intention of adding to the blog images of other art works I have encountered in other art galleries/museums in the country.
 Sometimes they are difficult to find but there are still a few places where the art of the Socialist period of Albania’s history can be appreciated.